Family business: Success

 Successfully balancing the differing interests of family members and/or the interests of one or more family members on the one hand and the interests of the business on the other hand require the people involved to have the competencies, character and commitment to do this work.

-Family-owned companies present special challenges to those who run them.
-They can be quirky, developing unique cultures and procedures as they grow and mature.
-That is fine, as long as they continue to be managed by people who are steeped in the traditions, or at least able to adapt to them.
+Family-owned companies present special challenges to those who run them, and they develop their own cultures and procedures as they grow and mature.

 Often family members can benefit from involving more than one professional advisor, each having the particular skill set needed by the family.
 Some of the skill sets that might be needed include communication, conflict resolution, family systems, finance, legal, accounting, insurance, investing, leadership development, management development, and strategic planning.

 Ownership in a family business will also show maturity of the business.
 If all the shares rest with one individual, a family business is still in its infant stage, even if the revenue is strong.